kubedb/docs/docs/guides/qdrant/tls/configure-tls.md

 namespace/demo created
 ```

-> **Note:** YAML files used in this tutorial are stored in [docs/guides/qdrant/tls/configure/yamls](/docs/guides/qdrant/tls/configure/yamls) directory of [kubedb/docs](https://github.com/kubedb/docs) repository.
+> **Note:** YAML files used in this tutorial are stored in [docs/examples/qdrant/tls](/docs/examples/qdrant/tls) directory of [kubedb/docs](https://github.com/kubedb/docs) repository.

-### Deploy Qdrant database with TLS/SSL configuration

-As a pre-requisite, we are going to create an Issuer/ClusterIssuer.
-This Issuer/ClusterIssuer is used to create certificates.
-Then we are going to deploy a Qdrant with TLS/SSL configuration.
+## Overview

+KubeDB uses the following CRD fields to enable TLS/SSL encryption in Qdrant.

+- `spec:`
+  - `tls:`
+    - `issuerRef`
+    - `certificates`
+    - `client` — enables TLS for client-to-server communication
+    - `p2p` — enables TLS for peer-to-peer communication between Qdrant nodes

+- `client` (optional, default `false`): When set to `true`, the Qdrant server will accept TLS-encrypted connections from clients.
+This is essential for securing client access to the database.

+- `p2p` (optional, default `false`): When set to `true`, all inter-node communication within the Qdrant cluster (gossip, replication, etc.) will be encrypted using TLS.
+This ensures that data in transit between Qdrant nodes is secure.

 ### Create Issuer/ClusterIssuer